RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 1. Generation of trace data per MPI (or process) rank.

 2. Use of the new "merge_traces.sh" utility script (see: ) to combine traces from multiple processes into a unified trace for profiling.
-You access the utility script at,
+You can access the utility script at,

 https://github.com/ROCm-Developer-Tools/rocprofiler/blob/rocm-4.3.x/bin/merge_traces.sh